vocabexpresshaxer/testing2/README.md

 Features:
 -
 * 2 Powerful Search Methods
+* AI can detect Anti-Bot questions
+* AI picks the best of the two search methods based on the type of question, giving a 85+% accurancy (on average)
 * Powerful Server running 24/7
 * Server running Gigabit internet speeds
 * New features and search methods constantly being created to give you the edge over other competitors